Isaac Paredes Player Props: Rays vs. Blue Jays

-Isaac Paredes -- with a slugging percentage of .600 in his past 10 games, including three home runs -- will be in action for the Tampa Bay Rays against the Toronto Blue Jays, with Yusei Kikuchi on the hill, on May 24 at 6:40 PM ET.
+Isaac Paredes -- with a slugging percentage of .600 in his past 10 games, including three home runs -- will be in action for the Tampa Bay Rays against the Toronto Blue Jays, with Alek Manoah on the mound, on May 25 at 1:10 PM ET.

-In his previous game, he notched a home run while going 1-for-4 against the Blue Jays.
+In his last game he had a one-hit performance (1-for-3) against the Blue Jays.

 Isaac Paredes Game Info & Props vs. the Blue Jays